 Returning students can use their existing password – or use the Password Manager reset facility if your current password isn't working.

-To complete your enrolment, you will also need to make a payment (if you are self-funded) or provide your SFE or sponsorship evidence.
+To complete your enrolment, you will also need to make a payment or ensure you have a funding arrangement in place.

 If you are paying for your own studies, it is important you consider the following: